Our Program and Approach

 “Having watched my three children grow and excel through play based learning, I will be saddened when the time comes for our boys to move onto ‘big school’.
 The boys enjoy their days at the centre and have developed strong relationships with their peers and educators.” - KU Phillip Park parent

 "The team at KU Phillip Park are as devoted to our children's emotional and physical development as we are as their parents.
-We know that the educators there care for our children in a way beyond being an Educator.
+We know that the educators there care for our children in a way beyond being an educator.
 They see our children as individuals and acknowledge that they need to be supported on a variety of levels in different ways.
-Those ways include love, affection, laughter, inquisitiveness and encouragement.
 "Thank you" isn't enough to show them that we appreciate all that they do for our children." - KU Phillip Park parent

 Each KU centre is unique.
 The best outcomes for children are created within the relationships and interactions between children and staff, and children and their families.
 We work hard to create beautiful, interesting and homelike learning environments for children to be surrounded by.